mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 ## Predictions

-In cases where the {ref}`output-evaluation-results` obtained via the arguments ``--print-evaluation`` or ``--store-evaluation`` are not sufficient for a detailed analysis, it may be desired to directly inspect the predictions provided by the evaluated models.
+In cases where the {ref}`evaluation results<output-evaluation-results>` obtained via the arguments ``--print-evaluation`` or ``--store-evaluation`` are not sufficient for a detailed analysis, it may be desired to directly inspect the predictions provided by the evaluated models.
 They can be printed on the console, together with the ground truth labels, by proving the argument ``--print-predictions``:

 ````{tab} BOOMER
    ```text